MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

    > [!div class="mx-imgBorder"]
    > ![Screenshot of removing an older version from a solution.](media/byom-alm/alm-remove.png "Remove an older version from a solution")

 1. Export the solution by selecting **Export**.
-By default, the version will be incremented by during export.<!--note from editor: Suggested.-->
+By default, the version will be incremented by during export.

-1. In the solution that contains the model, connection reference, and any other components, update the connection reference to point to the latest version:<!--note from editor: The following edits are suggested.
-I got a bit confused in here.-->
+1. In the solution that contains the model, connection reference, and any other components, update the connection reference to point to the latest version:

     1. Find the same custom connector name you added in step 3.
 In this example, v2 is the latest version so you'll remove v1.
     1. Remove the older version of the connection reference from the solution by selecting the name to remove (in this example v1), and then selecting **Remove** > **Remove from this solution**.